codemzy/static-blog/README.md

 You can the 'use this template' button to create a new repository for your blog.
 Give it a name, and then clone your new repo to your dev environment (local or in the cloud like Gitpod or Glitch).
 It's a bit tricky to get updates from a template repo as your new repo will have a different git history. **If you want to get updates as I add them to this template, it might be best to clone the repo (rather than the 'use this template').** Alternatively if you use the template, when I add a new feature you can download the new template, and add back in your posts and customisations.
 I'm going to leave that choice up to you!

+If you will want to upgrade for new features from the template in the future, the best way is to only add posts in `/posts` and change settings in `/settings`.

 You're going to need NodeJS installed for the dev server (but since this is static, in production no servers are required).

 Now go to the `/settings` directory.
 In `/settings/blog.js` add the name for the blog and decide if you want your blog as the main site or in subdirectory like `/blog`.
 There's a bunch of notes in there to help.